robur-coop/miou/book/src/retrospective.md

 ```

 However, the choice of the domain responsible for the task is made randomly.
-Thus, this code is also true (meaning that two tasks launched in parallel
+Thus, this code is also true (meaning that two tasks launched in succession
-subsequently can use the same domain):
+can then use the same domain):
 ```ocaml
 let () = Miou.run @@ fun () ->
   let assertion = ref false in